The following idea is gotten from maven:

 Then there are accessible.
 For example on Eclipse usage you find:

-You have often not an overview which tools are used, which are present, are they currently or used ….
+You have often not an overview which libs and tools are used, which are present, are they currently or used ….

-The amount of tool files seems to be near unlimited.
+The amount of libraries and tool files seems to be near unlimited.
 Too much.
+Loaded libs and tools from older versions remain loaded on hard disk.

 Hence in my work on a working file tree I prefer a directories